Strasbourg–Saint-Denis station

 Strasbourg–Saint-Denis ([stʁazbuʁ sɛ̃ dəni]) is a station on Line 4, Line 8 and Line 9 of the Paris Métro.
-Opened in 1908 under the name Boulevard Saint-Denis, it takes its current name in 1931, which refers to Rue Saint-Denis and the Boulevard de Strasbourg.
+Opened in 1908 under the name Boulevard Saint-Denis, it took on its current name in 1931, which refers to Rue Saint-Denis and the Boulevard de Strasbourg.

 Location

 The station of Line 4 is located under the Boulevard de Strasbourg while the stations of Lines 8 and 9 are located under the Boulevard de Bonne-Nouvelle.
 These last two lines cross Line 4 perpendicularly and from below, and which replaced the Louis XIII wall and is in soft ground, which was once the course of the Seine.
 Line 8 is on the higher level and Line 9 in the lower level.
 The platforms are at the sides and the box containing the lines and supporting the road above is strengthened by a central wall between the tracks.

 History

 The station was opened on 5 May 1908, two weeks after the opening of the first section of Line 4 from Porte de Clignancourt to Châtelet on 21 April 1908.
 The Line 8 platforms opened on 5 May 1931 with the extension of the line from Richelieu–Drouot to Porte de Charenton.
 The Line 9 platforms were opened on 10 December 1933 with the extension of the line from Richelieu–Drouot to Porte de Montreuil.

 On 13 August 1941, an anti-Nazi demonstration took place at the Strasbourg-Saint-Denis metro station.
 On 19 August 1941, Samuel Tyszelman and Henri Gautherot, two young communist activists who took part in the demonstration, were shot in the Forêt de Verrières.
 Maria Leonor Rubiano, who had made a tricolor flag with Angèle Martinez, was arrested a few weeks later by the Gestapo, imprisoned and then died in deportation.

 The term Saint-Denis refers to Saint Denis, apostle of the Gauls and first bishop of Paris, who gave his name to the city of Saint-Denis and its abbey.
 Rue Saint-Denis in Paris, located in the immediate vicinity of the station, stretches from Rue de Rivoli in the south to the Porte Saint-Denis, built in memory of Louis XIV's triumphs in Holland and Germany.
 It was the link between Paris and Saint-Denis.

-In 2019, 9,524,965 passengers entered the station, placing it the 20th position of metro stations for its use.
+In 2019, 9,524,965 passengers entered the station, making it the 20th-most frequented metro station.